 LinkedIn is fast becoming a social media platform and the place to go to help boost your recruitment and establishing client connections.

-By using your logo and brand this will portray across to potential clients nad connections a better image of your business.
+By using your logo and brand, this portrays a professional image of your business.
 Also if people recognise your brand and logo on your social profile, this will only go towards increasing engagement on your business page and connection requests on your personal profile.

 Utilise the space on your account